copenhagenjs/copenhagenjs.dk/_posts/2012-09-26-october-busy-month.md

 <iframe src="http://www.eventbrite.com/tickets-external?eid=4432194814&amp;ref=etckt" frameborder="0" marginwidth="5" marginheight="5" scrolling="auto" width="100%" height="192"></iframe>

 ---
-October 18th — CopenhagenJS Meeting
+October 18th — CopenhagenJS meetup
 ----------------------------------------------

 Our regular scheduled meeting will be on the 18th, as it's the third thursday of the month.